 Early Life of Madam Bhikaji Cama

 Bhikaji Cama was definitely one of the most fierce freedom fighters of the early days who fearlessly fought in the forefront for the freedom of our country.
-Bhikaji Cama was born to a rich Parsi family on 24th of September, 1861.
+Bhikaji Cama was born to a rich Parsi family on the 24th of September, 1861.
 Being born into a privileged family she had access to good English education.
-However, Cama was a rebel and nationalist since a very young age and never missed a chance of speaking highly about her country in all available forums.
+However, Cama was a rebel and nationalist from a very young age and never missed a chance of speaking highly about her country in all available forums.

 On 3rd of August 1885, Bhikaji was married off to Rustomji Cama, a well known wealthy pro-British Lawyer.
 But her married life did not go as well as she wished.
-Mr. Cama was a British lover who supported their rule and claimed they were doing good for the country and Madam Cama was very vocal about the exploitation of British.
+Mr. Cama was a British lover who supported their rule and claimed they were doing good for the country and Madam Bhikaji Cama was very vocal about the exploitation of the British.
 Since her marriage life was not very fruitful she started putting all her effort and time towards social work and helping the underprivileged.

 In 1896, a deadly plague broke out in the Presidency of Bombay.
 Hundreds were dying and Bhikaji Cama along with several others volunteered to save the plague victims.
-Cama herself was diagnosed with plague and though she recovered, she couldn’t get back her health and she was in very ill.
+Bhikaji Cama herself was diagnosed with plague and though she recovered, she couldn’t get back her health and she was in very ill.
 Thus she was asked to go to Europe for better medical services and she left in 1902.

 What she did not realize then was London was going to be her home for several years going forward.
 In London, her life started changing eventful and her contribution to nationalism started much more flourish than it was in India.
 In London, she met Dadabhai Naoroji, who was the first Asian to be elected in the British Parliament and started working as his secretary.
-Through Naoroji she started meeting various nationalists and visionaries who wanted India’s freedom and spoke the words exactly as she had been about the independence of her nation.
+Through Naoroji Bhikaji Cama started meeting various nationalists and visionaries who wanted India’s freedom and spoke the words exactly as she had been about the independence of her nation.

 Cama was exiled from her own country because of her nationalism.
-After a few years of staying in London Cama wanted to go back to India and she requested the British government.
+After a few years of staying in London, Bhikaji Cama wanted to go back to India and she requested the British government.
 The British government was very sure that Cama would stir revolution in the country and would march and urge the people to march for India’s freedom, thus they told her she will be allowed to go to India on one condition that she must sign an agreement promising that she wouldn’t campaign against British or will not lead any campaigns for freedom.
 Cama did not agree to that condition and she continued living in London.

 Paris Indian Society

 Within a few years, the British started getting enough of Cama’s revolutionism against them in their own country that they thought of executing her.
-Cama was hinted about the same and she had to escape to Paris in 1908 to save herself.
+Bhikaji Cama was hinted about the same and she had to escape to Paris in 1908 to save herself.

 She established Paris Indian Society, where all Indians who had dreams of a free India could get together and meet.
 Her home started becoming the shelter of world revolutionaries.
 It is there that she published 2 of the well-known magazines “Vande Mataram” and “Talvar”.
 These magazines were banned in Britain and India but Madam Cama had really good ideas on sneaking the magazines to India so people could read and get inspired.
 One of the ingenious methods by which the magazines were sneaked into India were with external covers of ‘Don Quixote’.